 Though proteins can be stored with cosolvents such as salts and polyols to enhance their stability and activity for biological and biotechnological applications, however, the mechanisms for protein stability remain elusive.
-Generally, these cosolvents promote the shifting of protein conformations towards more compact form and prevent the association of the partially unfolded conformations that could lead to the protein aggregation.
+Generally, these cosolvents promote the shifting of protein conformations towards a more compact form and prevent the association of the partially unfolded conformations that could lead to protein aggregation.
 Among those cosolvents, polyols are most widely used to stabilize proteins in aqueous solvents.

 The protein stabilization and compaction of the tertiary structure of the protein promoted by polyols are mainly due to the excluded volume effect and solvophobic effect.
-These effects lead to the minimization of the solvent accessible surface area of the protein conformation.
+These effects lead to the minimization of the solvent-accessible surface area of the protein conformation.
 However, by the same mechanism, polyols can also promote protein association reversibly.
 This is because the solvent accessible surface area of the associated protein conformations is smaller than that of the unassociated proteins.

 Generally, the volume of the local domain of the protein increases with respect to the local domain of the protein in the crystal structure.
 Thus, an increment of the average volumes of solvent regions of the local domain of the protein after hydration is termed as preferential hydration of volume increments (ΔVr).
 In this case, researchers found that the volume increment (ΔVr) is predominately occupied by solvent.

 To further investigate the origins and consequences of significant change in the ΓXP, researchers characterized the effect of local protein conformational changes in the protein stabilization.
 Using molecular dynamics simulation, researchers calculated ΓXP value and ΔVr of protein conformations.